-In a bit of a first, half of the speakers at the planning hearing for the Rye Park Wind Farm lined up to speak in favour of the project that they think will bring
+In a bit of a first, half of the speakers at the planning hearing for the Rye Park Wind Farm lined up to speak in favour of the project that they think will bring huge benefits.

 The Australian Wind Alliance NSW Organiser Charlie Prell spoke on behalf of the AWA when attended the Rye Park Wind Farm Planning Assessment Commission (PAC) hearing held in Boorowa on March 30.
 He also supported the 20 other speakers who spoke in favour of the wind farm at the hearing.

 Here’s what he had to say about the day:

 In February, after an assessment period that dragged on for months, the NSW Department of Planning and Environment (DPE) finally made a recommendation to the PAC to approve the Rye Park Wind Farm.
 DPE recommended removing 25 turbines from the wind farm, reducing the number of turbines approved for construction from 109 to 84.
 The proponent of the wind farm had already voluntarily removed 17 turbines for environmental reasons.
 The recommendation from DPE to remove turbines was argued purely on the visual impact of the project.
 DPE determined that 19 of these turbines would have an unacceptable visual impact on the village of Rye Park.